Configure deploy markers

 The

-parameter should match the name of the version being deployed. -
+--target-versionflag should match the name of the version being deployed.
+Some examples are provided above. -

 (Optional) You can provide the following parameter if required: